Sanalogi/NFCREAD-Android-SDK-Example/README.md

 -x86_64 (Instruction set for 64bit Intel and AMD Processors)

-To learn more details about these instruction sets and ABIs, please visit [this link](https://developer.android.com/ndk/guides/abis).
+To learn more details about these instruction sets and ABIs, please refer to [this link](https://developer.android.com/ndk/guides/abis).

 The way we suggest for reducing the size of your application is creating four separate APK files that are each compiled for a specific instruction set.
 Google Play Store supports  [the publishing of multiple APK files](https://developer.android.com/google/play/publishing/multiple-apks)
 , hence it is possible to upload four different APK files and the Play Store application located on user devices will automatically determine which APK to be installed.